sabrinanne/anexia-laravel-changeset/README.md

 }
 ```
 - If an existing post gets deleted, a new 'DELETE' changeset with object type App\Post gets created.
 Also a new
-'UPDATE' changeset with object type App\Model\User gets created, with a changerecord for field_name 'posts',
+'UPDATE' changeset with object type App\Models\User gets created, with a changerecord for field_name 'posts',
 is_related = true, is_deletion = true and the display info that a certain associated post got deleted.
 ```
 // changeset (with no changerecords) for post